 The immediate and intermediate holding companies of the Company are DKSH Resources (Malaysia) Sdn.
-Bhd. (formerly known as Dihoma Sendirian Berhad) and Diethelm Holdings (Asia) Sendirian Berhad respectively, both of which are incorporated in Malaysia.
+Bhd. and Diethelm Holdings (Asia) Sendirian Berhad respectively, both of which are incorporated in Malaysia.

-The Company is a public limited company, incorporated and domiciled in Malaysia, and listed on the Main Board of the Bursa Malaysia Securities Berhad.
+The Company is a public limited company, incorporated and domiciled in Malaysia, and listed on the Main Market of the Bursa Malaysia Securities Berhad.